Research Fellow in Photography

 Sara Davidmann is an artist/photographer.
 Since 1999 she has taken photographs in collaboration with people from UK trans* and queer communities.
 In 2007 Davidmann completed an AHRC-funded practice-based PhD in photography and transgender identities at LCC.
 On completion of the PhD, she was awarded a three-year AHRC Fellowship in the Creative and Performing Arts, LCC 2007 – 2010.
 Davidmann’s photography has been exhibited internationally including Paris Photo, Basel Art Fair, The Schwules Museum, Berlin, ‘Somatechnics’ Sydney, ‘Transfabulous’ London.
 Publications include Beyond Borders 2010; Border Trouble, SCAN 2006; trans agenda, Source 2004 and Crossing the Line (a monograph) 2003.

-Davidmann has received numerous awards for her work, most notably four Arts and Humanities Research Council awards, a Fulbright Hays scholarship, an Association of Commonwealth Universities Fellowship and a Wellcome Trust Small Grant.
+Davidmann is a recipient of the 2015 Philip Leverhulme Prize in Visual and Performing Arts and has received numerous awards for her work, most notably four Arts and Humanities Research Council awards, a Fulbright Hays scholarship, an Association of Commonwealth Universities Fellowship and a Wellcome Trust Small Grant.

 She regularly gives international conference papers and presentations on her photography.